 The Churches of Britain and Ireland

 The Cathedral Church of the Blessed Virgin Mary.
 From a postcard (franked 1909), in the collection of Mrs. Marion Allen.
 A modern view, a detail of the statues, and the cloisters.
 All © Andrew Ross.
 Another view of the West Front, and a detailed view of part of the West front and the Tower.
 Both © Roger Hopkins.
 And an unusual photo - the very top of the spire! © Roger Hopkins.
 And hats off to these two - wild horses wouldn't get me up there! © Christopher Skottowe (2010).
 The nave, north aisle, south side of the nave, nave vaulting, crossing vaulting, two of the choir - 1, 2, choir vaulting, the triforium and clerestorey, cloisters and chapter house, the junction of the nave and south transept and the tower, chapter house ceiling, the 1386 clock, and a scissor arch, all © Christopher Skottowe (2010, 2013 and 2015).
+An old postcard view of the cathedral, from Paul E. Barnett's Collection.
 Link.
 Grade I listed.
 Project Gutenberg has "Bell's Cathedrals: The Cathedral Church of Salisbury", by Gleeson White, 1898 edition.
 It includes photographs, drawings and plans.

 The remains of the Chapel of St. Margaret at Old Sarum.
 This is thought to have served the castle personnel.
 There was another chapel above for Royal visitors - the Chapel of St. Nicholas. © Janet Gimber (2011).

 Gospel Hall on Barnard Street. © Janet Gimber (2011).

 Kingdom Hall of Jehovah's Witnesses on St. Mark's Road. © Janet Gimber (2011).